Can Elastic N.V. (ESTC) Remain Competitive?

 Elastic N.V.
-(NYSE:ESTC) went up by 4.75% from its latest closing price compared to the recent 1-year high of $189.84.
-The company’s stock price has collected -18.23% of loss in the last five trading sessions.
+(NYSE:ESTC) went down by -8.82% from its latest closing price compared to the recent 1-year high of $189.84.
+The company’s stock price has collected 1.60% of gains in the last five trading sessions.
 Barron’s reported on 01/12/22 that Elastic Stock Slides Amid Management Shuffle

 Is It Worth Investing in Elastic N.V.
 (NYSE :ESTC) Right Now?